 Buying your domain name

 This is the name of your website – the ‘address’ – which is bought from a website registrar.
-The costs depend on the type of domain – .com, .co.uk, .biz etc – and on what other services are provided.
+The price generally depends on the type of domain – .com, .co.uk, .biz etc – and on what other services are provided.

 Your website will be hosted on a server which is permanently connected to the internet.
-Hosting costs depend to some extent on how big and complex your website is, but for a small site the cost is rarely more than £100 a year.
+Hosting costs depend to some extent on how big and complex your website is, but for a small site, the cost is rarely more than £100 a year.
+The cost of website hosting can go up depending on what extra features you might want, such as regular backups, email mailboxes, error logs and the ability to run more advanced technical scripts and apps.

 Website design and development

-This is the process of actually creating your website, and is likely to be the single most expensive element of having a website.
+This is the process of actually creating and setting up your website, and is likely to be the single most expensive element of having a website.
 The total cost will depend on variables such as:

 - the number of pages